Swethancyber/alan-personal-assistant/README.md

-it's ap personal assistant using python named as alan
+It's a personal assistant using python
+Named as alan